jdido08/TheShapesOfStories/README.md

+# Things to do:
+1. polish story creation prompt --> work with anthropic
+2. schedule batches for story
+3.

 # Things to work on
 1. Improve descriptors generation
    - I think with each descriptor you need an explanation of the descriptor.